pritika-royc/Microsoft-Bookings/overview.md

 nav_order: 1
 ---
 ## Microsoft Bookings ##
-#### In this article ####

-Before you begin

-Watch: Introducing Microsoft Bookings

-Next steps

-Check out all of our small business content on Small business help & learning.

 Microsoft Bookings makes scheduling and managing appointments a breeze.
 Bookings includes a web-based booking calendar and integrates with Outlook to optimize your staff’s calendar and give your customers flexibility to book a time that works best for them.
 Email and SMS text notifications reduce no-shows and enhances customer satisfaction.
 Your organization saves time with a reduction in repetitive scheduling tasks.
 With built-in flexibility and ability to customize, Bookings can be designed to fit the situation and needs of many different parts of an organization.